diskodenso/diskodenso/README.md

 #### Welcome to my Github page

-🔭 I’m currently working at itmX GmbH
+🔭 I’m currently working at itmX GmbH as a Junior Frontend and Middleware Developer

 🌱 I’m currently learning VueJS 3, TypeScript and Microsoft PowerApps 💪